Svet Sunday: New Year and Christmas in Russia!

 (A lot of people comes out and shoot fireworks – till 4a.m that really very beautiful site-seen and a lot of fun!)

-As for Christmas – The in Soviet Union Church was separated from Church, so New Years was State Holiday and day off and Christmas was not.
-Christmas was just usual workday in Soviet Union… After Soviet Union had collapsed our Government tries to revive some Church Holidays.
+As for Christmas: The Church in Soviet Union was separated from the state, so New Year was State Holiday and day off and Christmas was not.
+Christmas was just a usual workday in Soviet Union… After Soviet Union had collapsed our Government tries to revive some Church Holidays.
 Now Christmas is day off, in Russia,

 Now we even have New Year holidays here .
 But Christmas has not become a really big holiday (maybe just for Church people.)

 During New Year Holidays kids always go to watch New Year performances.
-The main characters there are Ded Moros and Snegurochka (his granddaughter) and now Ded Moroz tells public “С НОВЫМ ГОДОМ! С РОЖДЕСТВОМ ХРИСТОВЫМ” (Happy New Year and Marry Christmas!)
+The main characters there are Ded Moros and Snegurochka (Father Frost and Snow Maiden – his granddaughter) and now Ded Moroz tells public “С НОВЫМ ГОДОМ! С РОЖДЕСТВОМ ХРИСТОВЫМ” (Happy New Year and Marry Christmas!)
 And the mention of Christmas is one more of the changes that happened since Soviet Union collapsed.

 Best wishes and be happy!